mariaheine/blender-2-game-engine-4-goblins/README.md

 ## Disclaimer
 I'm mostly a C# programmer, so this plugin was made unter chatty's (ChatGPT) guide, it was a trial and error process, I learned a bunch about python and blender scripting, so it is an altogether fun ride and I am also happy with the results and can finally abandon ProBuilder for good.

+Taking that into consideration this is by no means a professional battle-proven addon, might slowly grow into one, mostly a tool to rapidly prototype simple environments in blender to see changes almost instantly reflected unity in a possibly seamless way.